Mohamed-khaled0/My-Portfolio-ReactJS/README.md

-# Portfolio Template
+# Mohamed Khaled | Portfolio

-This is a **modern web developer portfolio template** built using **React.js, HTML, CSS, and Framer Motion**.
-It showcases a professional layout, animations, and dynamic theme switching for developers looking to present their skills and projects.
+This is a **modern data analyst and computer science graduate portfolio** built by **Mohamed Khaled** using **React.js, HTML, CSS, and Framer Motion**.
+It showcases Mohamed's professional layout, animations, and dynamic theme switching for presenting skills and projects.

 ## Table of Contents
 1. [Features](#features)